deepak0405/coding-tapri/_posts/2020-05-20-The-benefits-of-graphql-apis.markdown

 * Powerful query language but mutation support lag behinds.
 The mutation type system is weak and inflexible.
 * Http middleware created for rest are not useful.
 * Http error codes are not relevant.
 All the information is contained in payload.

+### Conclusion
+Both GraphQL APIs and Rest APIs has their benefits and drawbacks, we can use any one of two conventions based on our use case.
+In our case, the dashboard rest apis were becoming quite slow, and to solve this slowness issue we started using the GraphQL API.

 Reference https://graphql.org/